Strike action: Union busting

-In the U.S., as established in the National Labor Relations Act there is a legally protected right for private sector employees to strike to gain better wages, benefits, or working conditions and they cannot be fired.
+In the US, as established in the National Labor Relations Act, there is a legally protected right for private sector employees to strike to gain better wages, benefits, or working conditions and they cannot be fired.
 Striking for economic reasons (i.e., protesting workplace conditions or supporting a union's bargaining demands) allows an employer to hire permanent replacements.
-The replacement worker can continue in the job and then the striking worker must wait for a vacancy.
+The replacement worker can continue in the job, and then the striking worker must wait for a vacancy.
 But if the strike is due to unfair labor practices (ULP), the strikers replaced can demand immediate reinstatement when the strike ends.
-If a collective bargaining agreement is in effect, and it contains a "no-strike clause", a strike during the life of the contract could result in the firing of all striking employees which could result in dissolution of that union.
+If a collective bargaining agreement is in effect, and it contains a "no-strike clause", a strike during the life of the contract could result in the firing of all striking employees, which could in turn result in dissolution of that union.
+Although this is legal, it could be viewed as union busting.

+United States labor law also draws a distinction, in the case of private sector employers covered by the National Labor Relations Act, between "economic" and "unfair labor practice" strikes.
+An employer may not fire, but may permanently replace, workers who engage in a strike over economic issues.

 Amazon has used the Law firm Wilmerhale to legally end worker strikes at its locations.

-Lockout

-Another counter to a strike is a lockout, a form of work stoppage in which an employer refuses to allow employees to work.
-Two of the three employers involved in the Caravan park grocery workers strike of 2003–2004 locked out their employees in response to a strike against the third member of the employer bargaining group.
-Lockouts are, with certain exceptions, lawful under United States labor law.